LiaoxyuCM/LiaoxyuCM/README.md

 ------------

-I'm developing FidoFido and a Minecraft server.
+I'm developing FidoFido ~~and a Minecraft server.~~

-But I've been stopped building the Minecraft server.
+I've been stopped building the Minecraft server.
 Because I'm very busy.

 Please contact me for more information.